 When the speakers were finished for the day; the entire group took a field trip to the Vermicomposting Learning Lab.

 The picture at right shows several small vermicomposting systems.

 We were all able to walk around, inspect the systems, and ask questions.

 This photo is courtesy of Melissa Corichi.
 Melissa is the owner of Let It Rot that is located in Florida.

-The picture on the right shows more of the vermicomposting systems that we were allowed to look at and inspect.
+The picture on the right shows more of the vermicomposting systems.
+We were allowed to look at and inspect them.

 The brick bin in the foreground would hold a fairly large amount of worms.